 - Compound pocket: It involves two or more tooth surfaces.

 - Complex pocket: Where the base of the pocket is not in direct communication with the gingival margin.
-It is also known as spiral pocket.
+It is also known as a spiral pocket.

-Depending upon the nature of the soft tissue trail of the pocket
+According to the nature of the soft tissue trail of the pocket

 - Edematous pocket.